MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/q-classes.md

 #### Remarks

-If no arguments are supplied when this method is called, a temporary query is created that is not stored in the Finance and Operations Application Object Tree (AOT) for subsequent use.
+If no arguments are supplied when this method is called, a temporary query is created that is not stored in the Application Object Tree (AOT) for subsequent use.

 ### Method checkFieldAccess